What to do and see in and around Angmering

 Fletcher's Field (next to St Margaret's) Open space and play equipment

-St Nicholas Gardens (behind Library) Quiet gardens
+St Nicholas Gardens (behind Library and The Lamb) Quiet gardens

 Walks: